ganbarodigital/go_scriptish/README.md

 ### Why Not Use UNIX Shell Scripts?

+UNIX shell scripts are great until you want to share them with other people.
 They're just not a great choice if you want to distribute your work outside your team, organisation or community.

 * If someone else is going to run your shell scripts, they need to make sure that they've installed all the commands that your shell scripts call.
 This can end up being a trial-and-error process.
+And what happens if they can't install those commands for any reason?

 * Creating portable shell scripts (e.g. scripts that run on both Linux and MacOS) isn't always easy, and is very difficult (if not impossible) to test via a CI process.

-* Shell scripts don't work on a vanilla Windows box.
+* What about your Windows users?
+UNIX shell scripts don't work on a vanilla Windows box.

-### In Comparison ...
+### Enter Scriptish

-You can use Scriptish to create small Golang binaries.
+If you want to distribute shell scripts, it's best not to write them as shell scripts.
+Use Scriptish to quickly do the same thing in Golang:

 * There's one binary to ship to your users.
 * Scriptish is self-contained.
 No need to worry about installing additional commands (unless you call [scriptish.Exec()](#exec) ...)